golfmak 2010

 We talked about the sand traps (bunkers) and how they appear.
 Sand depth should be a uniform two to three and one half inches and be the same color throughout the bunker area.
 If weeds and grasses are encroaching into the main sand areas, you're seeing another indication they are under-maintained - another deduction from earnings.

-REVIEWING THE FINANCIALS
+REVIEWING THE FINANCIAL STATEMENTS

 Of course, you'll be interested in rounds played and financial information about the subject golf course.
 If numbers can fool or mislead, here's where you're going to see a lot of smoke and mirrors.
 Every seller wants to show you solid earnings and lots of potential to get the asking price for the property.
 However, as we indicate often above, earnings may be inflated by way of cutting corners in maintenance routines.
 The phrase, "pay me now, or pay me later!" applies here.
 In my experience, a golf course showing $500,000 a year in net earnings before taxes, depreciation, interest, and amortization is likely inflated by up to 20% or more (That's where I do my thing).
 I have a little joke about round counts...